ChainSafe/engineering-handbook/docs/2_development/2_tech-stack/rust.md

 In summary, the choice of editor is really up to the users and it is affected by the following:
  - skill level,
  - types of projects they are usually working with
- - current situation that they are in
+ - available device

-There are trade-offs to all of the editors.
-Making the developer experience more streamline requires great deal of processing of the code such as code indexing/re-indexing upon code changes.
+There are trade-offs for all of the editors.
+Making the developer experience more streamlined requires a great deal of the processing of the code such as code indexing/re-indexing upon code changes.
-Clion IDE and VSCode requires a decent workstation since it needs to use a huge chunk of memory, and it could get real slow for big projects.
+Clion IDE and VSCode require a decent workstation since it needs to use a huge chunk of memory, and it could get really slow for big projects.
-Using Clion and VSCode to open multiple projects at the same time would really bring your workstation to its knees no matter how beefy your machine is.
+Using Clion and VSCode to open multiple projects at the same time would bring your workstation to its knees no matter how beefy your machine is.
-If you using less powerful device such as a laptop, then terminal base code editor such as Vim, Kakoune, or Helix would be ideal.
+If you using a less powerful device such as a laptop, then a terminal base code editor such as Vim, Kakoune, or Helix would be ideal.
-These terminal base text editor is also viable for editing code and configurations remotely to a server, where graphical editor wouldn't be possible.
+This terminal-based text editor is also viable for editing code and configurations remotely to a server, where a graphical editor wouldn't be possible.

-Our overall recommendation would be Clion to easily get started and Vim for advance users.
+Our overall recommendation would be Clion to easily get started and Vim for advanced users.
-Vim is frustrating and unintuitive to start at first, but it is really delightful once you get the hang of it, then you can just keep discovering new editing tricks.
+Vim is frustrating and unintuitive to start at first, but it is delightful once you get the hang of it, then you can just keep discovering new editing tricks.
-Opening multiple projects with Vim is instantaneous and only uses very little system resources.
+Opening multiple projects with Vim is instantaneous and only uses very few system resources.
 Vim also offers a great deal of flexibility and reproducibility.
 Let's say, you travel a lot and you need to use a new device as your new workstation.
 You can easily recreate the same editor configuration with your new device.
-This can be done by checking in your editor configurations `.vimrc` into your personal repository, alongside with a shell script.
+This can be done by checking in your editor configurations `.vimrc` into your repository, alongside a shell script.
-The shell script could contain the list of terminal commands to install `vim` and a plugin manger, then a command to copy the configuration files into you home directory.
+The shell script could contain the list of terminal commands to install `vim` and a plugin manager, then a command to copy the configuration files into your home directory.

 ### Linter Configuration